NICTA/scoobi/README.md

 Quick Start
 ----------

-* [Install Scala](http://www.scala-lang.org/downloads) (This is only a good idea, it can be technically be skipped as sbt will download a version for itself)
+* [Install Scala](http://www.scala-lang.org/downloads) (This is only a good idea, but it can be skipped if you only use sbt to build and run)
 * [Install Hadoop](http://www.cloudera.com/hadoop/)
-* [Install Sbt](https://github.com/harrah/xsbt/wiki/Setup) Version >= 0.11.0 is required (Note: When creating the sbt launcher script, it is probably worth increasing the max heapspace (the number given to -Xmx) to prevent sbt running out of memory when building)
+* [Install Sbt](https://github.com/harrah/xsbt/wiki/Getting-Started-Setup) Version 0.11.0 or greater.
+Note: When creating the sbt launcher script, it is worth increasing the max heapspace (the number given to -Xmx) to prevent sbt running out of memory when building.

 Download Scoobi: